hno/exormacs-extract/doc/diskformat.md

 # Primary Directory Block (PDB)

 One catalogue of files.
-Each 4 sectors large with room for up to NN files, Chained to additional PDB blocks if needed.
+Each 4 sectors large with room for up to 20 files, Chained to additional PDB blocks if needed.

 | Symbol |  Offset | Length | Description